© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Carlisle Castle; medieval tower keep castle, two lengths of city wall, a 16th century battery, and part of an earlier Roman fort known as Luguvalium is a scheduled monument protected by Historic England under reference 1014579.
 View the official record →

-Carlisle Castle is a medieval fortress founded in 1092 by William II following the Norman conquest of the region, occupying the site of the Roman fort of Luguvalium.
+Carlisle Castle is a medieval fortress built from 1122 onwards within the remains of the Roman fort of Luguvalium, strategically positioned at Carlisle in Cumbria, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1014579.

 Carlisle Castle; medieval tower keep castle, two lengths of city wall, a 16th century battery, and part of an earlier Roman fort known as Luguvalium is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1014579.